SmartMemeCoin/SMARTMEME-source/doc/translation_strings_policy.md

 Translation Strings Policy
 ===========================

-This document provides guidelines for internationalization of the Neoxa Core software.
+This document provides guidelines for internationalization of the Smartmeme Core software.

 How to translate?
 ------------------